snitch-org/snitch/README.md

 ### Default main function

 The default `main()` function provided in _snitch_ offers the following command-line API:
- - positional argument for filtering tests by name, see below.
+ - positional arguments for filtering tests by name, see below.
  - `-h,--help`: show command line help.
  - `-l,--list-tests`: list all tests.
  - `   --list-tags`: list all tags.
  - `   --list-tests-with-tag`: list all tests with a given tag.
- - `-t,--tags <filter>`: filter tests by tags, see below.
  - `-v,--verbosity <quiet|normal|high>`: select level of detail for the default reporter.
  - `   --color <always|never>`: enable/disable colors in the default reporter.

-The positional argument is used to select which tests to run.
+The positional arguments are used to select which tests to run.
 If no positional argument is given, all tests will be run, except those that are explicitly hidden with special tags (see [Tags](#tags)).
-If a filter is provided, then hidden tests will no longer be excluded.
+If at lease one filter is provided, then hidden tests will no longer be excluded by default.
 This reproduces the behavior of _Catch2_.
-If the `-t` (or `--tags`) option is given, the filtering is applied to tags instead of test case names.

 A filter may contain any number of "wildcard" character, `*`, which can represent zero or more characters.
 For example:
  - `ab*` will match all test cases with names starting with `ab`.